 2.1 Image acquisition and reconstruction

-Five healthy volunteers (three males and two females, ages 24-39, body weight 55-90 kg) participated in this study.
+Five healthy volunteers (three males and two females, age 24-39, body weight 55-90 kg) participated in this study.
 Dynamic MRI scans were conducted on the left leg of each participant using a 3 T clinical whole-body MRI scanner (MAGNETOM Prisma, Siemens Healthineers).

 A custom MRI-safe device [4] was used to guide knee motion and ensure consistent, planar movement during flexion-extension cycles.
 Participants were positioned supine in the scanner with their thigh secured on a wedge positioner using a strap.
 The lower leg was attached to an ankle support just above the malleoli using Velcro straps to minimize lateral movement.
 The knee was aligned with the device's axis of rotation, allowing only up and down movement in a single plane.
 Two flexible 16-channel multifunctional coils (Variety, Noras MRI products GmbH) were used with one coil was wrapped around the top of the knee, covering the distal femur, while the other was placed underneath the knee, supporting the proximal tibia.